mitmedialab/MediaCloud-Tag-Explorer/README.md

 ### Web Server

 In the `example-web-server` is a simple example of a Flask-based web front end for viewing the data.
-This example aggregates the
+Check the README.md in there for more info.